Tylerlhess/docker-vault-consul-postgres/README.md

 This is a handy repo that gets a dockerized Vault server up, using Consul as a backend.
 Setting this up was much harder (for me anyway) than I felt it should be, so I wanted to make this config available for anyone else struggling to make this work.

-I tested this on Mac OS X, with Docker in swarm mode, and it's working there.
+I tested this on Mac OS X, with Docker (both in swarm mode, and not) and it's working there.

 ## Installation